-Here are some of the reasons why you might ask for a second opinion.
+Here are some of the reasons why you might ask for another appointment or a second opinion:

-You may have heard from someone or read somewhere that another treatment for your illness is better than the one planned for you.
+You may have heard from someone or read somewhere that another treatment is better than the one planned for you.
 It is important to remember that even if you have the same type of cancer as someone else, the same treatment may not be suitable for you.
-For example, someone else’s cancer may be at a different stage, or they may have another medical condition to consider.
-If you are concerned about your treatment, ask for a further appointment with your doctor so you can talk to them about your concerns.
-They should be able to explain why they have recommended a particular treatment for you.
+For example, the cancer may be at a different stage, or they may have other medical conditions to consider.
+Your doctor should be able to explain why they have recommended a particular treatment for you.

 If you find it difficult to talk to your GP or consultant, it may help to tell them this.
 You could ask to see someone else in their team, for example a registrar, a nurse specialist, or another GP in the practice.